At iU we hope you are able to integrate AI

 It was truly a pleasure interacting with such an amazing and inspirational person, and I hope to see shows by Demonic Resurrection in the future!

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 15th November 2015.

 Interning IJ Ayesha Cassim